kernel-community/kernel/docs/track-gaming/module-1/core.md

 👀 More importantly, these games have become part of popular culture, commanding the attention of hundreds of millions of players.
 </div>

 As Web 3 game developers, we need to realize that [these are just some of the forces](./crafted.md#industry-references) shaping the Metaverse right now.
-If human attention is the most valuable resource, how will we fare against these meticulously designed games ?
-If the only use-case for an NFT is for speculation, and we're competing against virtual goods that provide so much utility and network effects, how relevant will our NFTs be in future iterations of the Metaverse?
+If human attention is the most valuable resource, how will we fare against these meticulously designed games?
+If the only use-case for an NFT is for speculation, and we're competing against virtual goods with established utility and network effects, how relevant will our NFTs be in future iterations of the Metaverse?

 ## And NFTs